devzspy/devzspy.github.io/_posts/2020-08-24-Creating-Vulnhub-Boxes.md

 There are a few things you should consider before starting the development of your vulnerable box.
 Think of this like coding.
 We "pseudocode" our box with the target audience, intended user paths or footholds, intended privilege escalation paths, and finally if you wish to include any rabbit holes.
 Once we have all of the aforementioned pseudocode down on paper or whichever application for notes, we can start to develop the box.

 You'll first want to have some kind of hypervisor.
 I would recommend [Oracle Virtualbox](https://www.virtualbox.org/) since it's free.
-It appears VMWare Player, which was free is now VMWare Workstation Player and now requires a license.
+It appears VMWare Player, which was free is now VMWare Workstation Player.
+There is a free version for non-enterprise users which is what we are.

 If you have VMWare Workstation Pro, ESXi, or Hyper-V they should work also.
-However, I am mostly going to cover the creation of a VM using Virtualbox
+I won't be covering a full VM creation as it's fairly straight forward.
+I will only provide some concepts that will be useful for when the VM has already been created.

 ## Pseudocode